All about symbol versioning

 Elf64_Half vd_ndx; // version index

-Elf64_Half vd_cnt; // number of associated aux entries, one plus number of children version definitions
+Elf64_Half vd_cnt; // number of associated aux entries, one plus number of parent versions

 Elf64_Word vd_hash; // SysV hash of the version name